TransData/MCP-Server/README.md

 # LangChain MCP

-#### This repository explores the Modular Chain of Prompts (MCP) using LangChain.
+#### This repository explores the Model context protocol (MCP) using LangChain.
 It includes two core components:

 ##### Twitter Server: Fetches and returns relevant tweets based on a user query.
 ##### ArXiv Server: Retrieves relevant research papers from ArXiv, summarizing content, authors, and more.